awsdocs/amazon-transcribe-developer-guide/doc_source/monitoring-transcribe-cloud-trail.md

 # Monitoring Amazon Transcribe API calls with AWS CloudTrail<a name="monitoring-transcribe-cloud-trail"></a>

 Amazon Transcribe is integrated with AWS CloudTrail, a service that provides a record of actions taken in Amazon Transcribe by an AWS Identity and Access Management \(IAM\) user or role, or by an AWS service\.
 CloudTrail captures all API calls for Amazon Transcribe, including calls from the Amazon Transcribe console and from code calls to the Amazon Transcribe APIs, as events\.
 By creating a trail, you can enable continuous delivery of CloudTrail events, including events for Amazon Transcribe, to an Amazon Simple Storage Service \(Amazon S3\) bucket\.
 If you don't create a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.
-Using the information collected by CloudTrail, you can see each request that was made to Amazon Transcribe, the IP address from which the request was made, who made the request, when it was made, and additional details\.
+Using the information collected by CloudTrail, you can see each request that is made to Amazon Transcribe, the IP address from which the request is made, who made the request, when it is made, and additional details\.

 To learn more about CloudTrail, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.